-How Does Trade Credit Work?
+How Trade Credit Works

-Pick Your Suppliers Carefully
+Pick Suppliers Carefully

 The Cost of Trade Credit

-Here is the formula to calculate the cost of not taking the discount:
+Here's the formula to calculate the cost of not taking the discount:

 Discount Percentage ÷ (1-Discount %) x [360/(Full allowed payment days - Discount days)]